 KYC is usually approved instantly, but in rare cases, you may have to wait a few hours or days.

-What are the best ways to buy XRP?
+What are the best ways to buy Ripple?

-Once you've set up your account, you'll need to deposit funds to buy XRP with.
-We've listed out some popular ways to buy XRP and what you should know about each payment method.
+Once you've set up your account, you'll need to deposit funds to buy Ripple with.
+We've listed some popular ways to buy XRP and what you should know about each payment method.

 Many exchanges support free and instant bank transfers in Canada.